 Route to take: Catch a bus or taxi.
 From Bishkek, it is three hours to Tamchy, three-and-a-half hours to Chopon Alta, and five-and-a-half hours to Karakol, located on the eastern tip of the lake.

 Your agenda: Soak up all the leftover Russian-influenced kitsch.
 All types of accommodations can be accessible from any price point, from hostels to home stays to large all-inclusive resorts.
 In almost any lakeside town, visitors will see signs saying “комнаты,” meaning room for rent in a local home.
 If you are here for the truest of Kyrgyz experiences, pony up a few som and get some serious face-to-face time with the locals.
 If you are in the mood to luxuriate, book a room at the Karven Four Seasons or Raduga Resort Center, all-inclusive resorts on the shores of the lake 9km from Chopon Alta.
-With private beaches and onsite entertainment and dining, you are set for a weekend of pure relaxation.
-The budget-friendly option is to book a bed at the Apple Hostel on the main street in Chopon Alta and spend your days at the beaches located walking distance away.
+With private beaches and on-site entertainment and dining, you are set for a weekend of pure relaxation.
+The budget-friendly option is to book a bed at the Apple Hostel on the main street in Chopon Alta and spend your days at the beaches located within walking distance.
 Public beaches are populated by stands selling food and supplies, including copious quantities of watermelons, which flood the region in the summer, as well as dried fish and non-descript bottles of homemade fermented horse milk.

 Avoid the Sunday Blues: Soak up every last bit of Kyrgyz sunshine by taking a relaxing boat ride out on the lake.
-This can be likely booked through your place of accommodation, or through any of the local tourism offices around the lake.
+This can be likely booked through your place of accommodation or through any of the local tourism offices around the lake.